Special Education Certification

 Any student who already holds a Pennsylvania teaching certificate and wants to add special education to that existing certificate will have to display competence in 8 different areas for a total of 24 graduate credits.
 Students will take the following:

-Students who complete the 24-hour certification program must obtain a "Recommendation for Endorsement" form from Dr. Mitchem.
+Students who complete the 27-hour certification program must obtain a "Recommendation for Endorsement" form from Dr. Mitchem.
 This form must be submitted with an application and a copy of your original teaching certificate to the Dean's office in Keystone Education.
 There is also a fee for this process.
-Contact Dr. Mitchem for specifics.
-Once all papers are submitted, Mentally/Physically Handicapped is added to your certificate.
+Contact Dr. Heh for specifics.
+Once all papers are submitted, Special Education is added to your certificate.
 This process takes 4-6 weeks.

 - After November 30, 1996, Special Education Certification requires that all candidates pass the Specialty Test of the Praxis.